AstroRx is a stem cell therapy by Kadimastem in testing to possibly treat amyotrophic lateral sclerosis (ALS).

-Astrocytes are star-shaped cells of the central nervous system that play a major role in maintaining a healthy brain environment.
-Although the loss of motor neuron function is a major hallmark of ALS, it has been shown that malfunctioning astrocytes also play a major role in disease progression.
+Astrocytes are star-shaped cells of the central nervous system (brain and spinal cord) and play a major role in maintaining a healthy brain environment.
+Research has shown that problems with the workings of astrocytes contribute to disease progression in ALS.

-AstroRx is derived from human embryonic stem cells that are made to develop into specialized cells called astrocyte progenitor cells (APCs).
-These APCs are then further allowed to mature into astrocytes.
+AstroRx is derived from human embryonic stem cells that are coaxed into becoming specialized cells called astrocyte progenitor cells (APCs).
+These APCs then further mature into astrocytes.

-This preparation of healthy astrocytes can be directly injected, along with a variety of neurogenic and neuroprotective factors, into the spinal fluid of ALS patients.
-These healthy astrocytes can compensate for the malfunctioning astrocytes and help in preventing the loss of motor neurons, slowing the progression of ALS.
+These healthy astrocytes can be directly injected, along with a variety of neurogenic (nerve-cell forming) and neuroprotective factors (nerve-cell protecting), into the spinal fluid of ALS patients.
+Treatment aims to compensate for the malfunctioning astrocytes and help to prevent the loss of motor neurons, slowing ALS progression.

 AstroRx in clinical trials